Lee wins her 1st major after beating Lee6 in playoff

 She missed the first but made the second and was doused in Champagne by 2015 Evian champion Lydia Ko.

+Lee is the first Australian to win at Evian since seven-time major winner Karrie Webb in 2006, before it was a major.

+”Actually she did message me straightaway,” Lee said of the 41-time LPGA Tour winner. ”She messages me quite a bit … it’s just really nice of her.”

-Lee and Lee6 had finished at 18 under overall, but in vastly different circumstances.
+Lee and Lee6 had finished the fourth round at 18 under overall, but in vastly different circumstances.

 Lee trailed Lee6 by seven shots overnight but drew level with a superb 7-under 64 in the final round which included four birdies on the last five holes.
 After drifting away, Lee6 (71) hit back with three straight birdies to force a playoff.